LeonMrBonnie/altv-module-sdk-guide/articles/creating-runtime.md

 Your own script runtime needs to be instantiated and then registered to be available, as shown in the [last article](first-steps.md).

 > The script runtime is a singleton.
-There will always only be once instance of the module for its whole lifetime.
+There will always only be once instance of the class for its whole lifetime.

 ## How to create your own script runtime